AMASP-workbench/display_section/index.md

 ### similar to "sectionPicker"
 but
-- handles also header.inc and footer.inc.php of the specifi module.
+- handles also header.inc and footer.inc.php of the specific module.
 - handles also specific css and js files of the module.

 ### Use as droplet